gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

     - Multiplier Effect: The UBI’s economic multiplier effect (estimated at 1.5-2.5x) will generate additional economic activity, further increasing the tax base.
 The UBI is expected to stimulate local economies, leading to higher GDP growth.
 For example, if Malawi’s GDP grows by 2-3% annually due to the UBI, the government could allocate a portion of the increased tax revenue to fund the program.
 As more people move out of poverty and into formal employment, the tax base will expand, providing a sustainable source of funding for the UBI.

-## Design and Randomization

-### Randomization Level
-Randomization will occur at the village level.
-While other methods were considered, this will be the simplest way of executing the program.
-Villages will be chosen randomly to avoid any bias toward certain socioeconomic or demographic groups.
-In treatment villages, all households will receive payments.
-Each household will receive $o.35/day per household member.
-Household members include family members of the head of household or people who have been living together for at least 6 months (Beaman & Dillon, 2011).

-- Cluster Randomization: The study will randomize at the village level, with 60 villages (30 treatment and 30 control) across the three target districts (Phalombe, Nsanje, and Chitipa).
-- Sample Size: Each village will have approximately 250 households, resulting in a total sample size of 15,000 households (7,500 in treatment and 7,500 in control).

-### Measuring Spillovers
-To account for spillover effects, as the study is conducted we will monitor the incomes and growth levels among the control villages.
-We will look out for patterns such as heightened earnings among control villages neighboring treatment villages.
-If we find this or any other bias, we will identify such spillover effects in the findings in our study.

-- Spillover Effects: Spillovers will be measured by comparing outcomes in control villages with those in treatment villages
-- Key Indicators: Local market prices, employment rates, and business activity will be used to measure spillover effects.

 # Theory of change (Flowchart)
 ```mermaid